 We are not offering a completed list or promoting certain providers.
 However, these two could be worth considering due to their very strong privacy features:

-Dominik Reichl's password safe for many platforms.
+Dominik Reichl's password safe.

 Open and free source file and disk encryption tool provided by IDRIX